GregRos/rexjs/rexjs.md

 # rexjs - framework-agnostic data binding
 `rexjs` is a javascript library for reactive programming, data-binding, and value propagation that can be used from any framework or library in any context on any platform.

+The library is currently in a development version.

 ## What's that mean?
 Have a look at this code: